alanshaw/it-pushable/README.md

 Create a new async iterable.
 The values yielded from calls to `.next()` or when used in a `for await of` loop are "pushed" into the iterable.
 Returns an async iterable object with the following additional methods:

 * `.push(value)` - push a value into the iterable.
 Values are yielded from the iterable in the order they are pushed.
-Values not yet consumed from the iterable are buffered
+Values not yet consumed from the iterable are buffered up to the high water mark if set.
+Returns a promise that resolves once the value has been added to the internal queue ready to be consumed.
 * `.end([err])` - end the iterable after all values in the buffer (if any) have been yielded.
 If an error is passed the buffer is cleared immediately and the next iteration will throw the passed error

 `options` is an _optional_ parameter, an object with the following properties: